Skip to content

 AI Code Review Bot Comment Integration

-AI code review bots integrate with GitHub through multiple approaches.
+AI code review bots integrate with GitHub in various ways.
 The GitHub CLI handles diff extraction, while GitHub's REST API review comments endpoint (requiring commit_id, path, line, and side parameters) handles inline comments that reference specific lines of code.

 For programmatic implementations, the Octokit library provides access to both inline comments and review summaries.
 Inline comments require the commit ID, file path, and line number, allowing bots to post feedback exactly where issues occur.
-The reviews API allows posting summaries with approval status by specifying the event parameter with values like APPROVE or REQUEST_CHANGES.
+The reviews API allows posting summaries with an approval status by specifying the event parameter with values such as APPROVE or REQUEST_CHANGES.

 Slack webhook integration extends this feedback loop by sending team notifications when AI reviews are complete, providing centralized visibility without requiring developers to manually check pull requests.
 Map GitHub usernames to Slack user IDs using a configuration mapping, then use <@USER_ID> syntax for mentions.